rkamatn/weather/README.md

 # Project Title (This is a template README.md file that you can adapt to your project)

 > A brief description of what the project does and its purpose.
+This project compares whether it rains more in Seattle or Portland using a 5 year historical weather data.

 ---